-Symptoms Solution The lever does not snap back to its return position when released.
-On the both levers the pivot bush (item 12) will need lubricating.
+The lever does not snap back to its return position when released.

+Solution

+The pivot bush (item 12) will need lubricating.
 If this does not cure the problem then disassemble the lever pivot and clean the bush, ensuring it moves freely within the lever blade.
 Also make sure the lever pivot screw (item 18) is not over tightened.

 If the wrong fluid has been used then the piston seals in the lever will be ruined causing them to stick and so preventing the smooth operation of the lever.
 In this case you need to consult your dealer to obtain new seals.